sebas77/Svelto.ECS.Examples.Survival/README.md

 You can add Svelto-ECS framework from the original repository or syncing it from this one using the submodule approach.

-**Note: This repository uses submodules.
-The Submodules are found inside the folder Assets\Plugins\ and they are Svelto.Common, Svelto.Tasks and Svelto.ECS.
-You must update every single submodule one by one.
-To read more about submodules, check this link: https://git-scm.com/docs/git-submodule or just google around.
-You need to update the submodules separately and not recursively.
-If you have troubles, check this guideline (pay attention, it's a different repository though): https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**
+**Note: The folders Svelto.ECS, Svelto.Tasks and Svelto.Common are submodules pointing to the relavite repositories.
+If you find them empty, you need to update them through the submodule command.
+Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**